PalmPalm7/CS162-Group13-Clone/doc/project1.md

 Since there is a `#define TIMER_FREQ 100` in the timer.h, which means 100 timer ticks for a second, and `#define TIME_SLICE 4` in thread.c implements that 4 ticks for a time slice.
-Then there is 25 slices in one second, each slice are 40 ms lenth.
+Then there is 25 slices in one second, each slice are 40 ms length.
-For each time tick the recent_cpu add by 1, which is shown on the table.
+For each time tick, the recent_cpu add by 1, which is shown on the table.
-For each second the recent_cpu is updated with the formular, which did not appears in the table.
+For each second the recent_cpu is updated with the formula, which did not appear in the table.

 | timer ticks | R(A) | R(B) | R(C) | P(A) | P(B) | P(C) | thread to run |
 |---|---|---|---|---|---|---|---|